keichanrainbows/Parliamentary-Debate-Notes/Debate 101/Positions, Formats, and Burdens - AsPar V1.0.md

 ___
 ## Burdens

-It is not enough for debaters to know how to make speeches and make cases; or formulate arguments and defending their stances, no matter how outlandish. **One of the most important skills to have as debaters is being able to identify the burdens.** In this section, you will learn what burdens are.
+It is not enough for debaters to know how to make speeches and make cases; or formulate arguments and defending their stances, no matter how outlandish. **One of the most important skills to have as debaters is being able to identify the burdens.**

 ___